About

-The Coast is a tiny, dark world, damaged and frayed by ancient hubris.
+The Coast is a tiny world, damaged and frayed by ancient hubris.

-Imagine taking a paper map of, say, a weird version of Europe, and placing it over several other maps.
+Imagine taking a paper map of, say, Eurasia, and placing it over several other maps.
 These maps are parallel to the original, extant in separate realities.
 Different worlds.
 Adjacent, yet inaccessible.
 Now, imagine lighting the edges of the top map on fire.

 It ignites.
-It begins to shrink and curl, consumed, eventually reduced to only a single coastline (say, Norway to Spain) before extinguishing.
+It begins to shrink and curl, eventually reduced to only a single coastline (say, Norway to Spain) before extinguishing.
 The maps underneath catch fire in different spots, opening holes into the slightly different maps beneath them.
-Now, if we extinguish this mess and view it from above, we still see a weird Europe.
-However, it's a patched-together, holey Europe made of different realities, all suddenly accessible to each other.
+Now, if we extinguish this mess and view it from above, we still see Eurasia.
+However, it's a patched-together, holey continent made of different realities, all suddenly accessible to each other via their charred edges.
 This is what happened to the Coast.
-A long time ago, something happened which burned the world, once called Noren, down to just a single Coast.
-Now, it floats between worlds, awash with the influence of adjacent others.
+A long time ago, something happened which burned the world, once called Noren, down to just a single Coastline.
+Now, it lies between worlds, awash with the influence of adjacent others.
 Between the worlds of monsters, of wicked souls, of endless snow, of a thousand trackless shores.

 Of course, few Coastal people know this.
 They just know the forest is full of älves and spriggans, and their cobbler is small and covered in hair.